etascale/argodsm/docs/index.md

 We **strongly recommend** running all of the MPI tests on at least two nodes before continueing working with ArgoDSM, to ensure that your system is configured properly and also that it is fully supported by ArgoDSM.

+### Building ArgoDSM offline
+If you are building ArgoDSM in an **offline** environment, submodules will first have to be updated in an online environment.
+This can be done either by running CMake, manually executing `git submodule update --init --recursive` or using `git clone --recurse-submodules https://github.com/etascale/argodsm.git` to clone the ArgoDSM repository.
+Once submodules are updated, your ArgoDSM directory can safely be moved to the offline environment.
+Finally, before building offline, set `GIT_SUBMODULE=OFF` in CMake.

 ## Contributing to ArgoDSM